Apply to join our London exhibition

 Your video should be no longer than two minutes.
 Seriously, two minutes!

 It doesn’t have to be filmed on a fancy camera.
 You can use your smart phone.
 It can be as simple or complex as you want, but make sure the information is clear.
+If you feel at all worried or unsure about making or appearing in the video, please get in touch with us to explore options you feel comfortable with.

 Use the checklist below to make sure you’ve included everything we need to know: